 So one of my main goals on school mornings is to keep myself and my kids happy and in a good mood as we get out the door.

-When I keep our morning routine simple and follow the tips below, I don’t start nagging — or even worse — yelling.
+When I keep our morning routine for school simple and follow the tips below, I don’t start nagging — or even worse — yelling.

 - Don’t be late for school.